-7.8 In 2018/19 the Authority determined 2,403 other applications (description in paragraph 7.3), as shown in Table 7-3 (broken down by type).
-This is the same as the previous year.
-This figure does not include those applications that were withdrawn, finally disposed of, declined to determine by the Local Planning Authority, called in for determination by the Secretary of State or non-determined applications subject to appeal.
+- 7.8 In 2020/21 the Authority determined 2,579 other applications (description in paragraph 7.3), as shown in Table 7-3 (broken down by type).
+There were 2,386 other applications the previous year.
+This figure does not include those applications that were withdrawn, finally disposed of, declined to determine by the Local Planning Authority, called in for determination by the Secretary of State or non-determined applications subject to appeal. - 7.9 2,422 applications were determined within 8 weeks or within the agreed extension of time period, which equals 94% of other decisions.
+This is an increase from the previous year where 90% were determined within 8 weeks.
+Both years are above the national target of 80% (see paragraph 7.12).